 3. Train Your Billing Team to Prevent Recurring Errors

 No software can replace a well-trained billing team.
 However, ongoing training takes time and money, making it challenging for some providers to keep up.
-That’s where advancements in AI and natural language processing (NLP) come in.
-By automating much of the medical coding process, these technologies improve accuracy and can reduce billing errors by up to 40 percent.
+That’s where advancements in AI and natural language processing (NLP) play a role.
+By automating a significant portion of the medical coding process, these technologies enhance accuracy and can reduce billing errors by up to 40 percent.

 Key Training Areas for Your Team: